 Measures and Controls

-Organisational and technical security measures and controls that Egress have implemented in our internal systems, in order to operate and maintain a secure platform for itself and its customers.
+Read for more detail on the security measures and controls we have implemented in our internal systems to maintain a secure environment for our clients.

 - “Personal Data” means any information relating to an identified or identifiable person as per the General Data Protection Regulation and Data Protection Act 2018.

 - “Personnel” means Egress Software Technologies employees and authorised Third-Party Service Providers.

 - “Customer” means any subscriber, both free or paid, to the Egress service and are considered the data controller for personal data under their control.

 - “Customer Data” means any information provided or submitted by the Customer that is processed by the Egress service or platform.

 - “Egress” means Egress Software Technologies group, containing one or both of Egress Software Technologies Ltd in UK or Egress Software Technologies Inc in US.
 Egress is the Data Controller for the personal data of employees it holds.

 Egress may update these measures and controls at any time in order to adapt to the ever-changing security landscape and, where required, will notify customers of these changes.

 Information Security Policies